Guided Independent Living Assessment

 Do you want to live independently, but don’t know if it’s right for you?

 For young adults with disabilities and their parents/caregivers, living independently comes with greater concerns than it does for non-disabled adults.
 These concerns often keep people at home after they reach adulthood and can prevent them from achieving their independence goals.
 The GILA program lays a foundation of basic skills, including financial literacy, safety, cooking, and much more, with a goal of setting participants up for future success.
-By the end of the program, participants will be aware of how to live on their own and will be prepared to do so.
+By the end of the program, participants should have an increased awareness of how to live on their own and a plan for community living and participation.

 Each six-week session includes four participants, who will reside at The Timbers in two fully furnished, two bedroom apartments.
 The program also includes a mentor who currently lives at The Timbers.
 The mentor can provide general tips for things like daily living and forming relationships.